Founded in 1716, Natchez is the oldest city on the Mississippi River. Today, Natchez boasts more antebellum structures than any other city

-Day 2: Meet our step-on guide and tour two Spring Pilgrimage homes, followed by lunch at The Castle, followed by a tour of Dunleith Historic Inn.
+Meet our step-on guide and tour two Spring Pilgrimage homes, followed by lunch at The Castle, and a tour of Dunleith Historic Inn.
 Free afternoon for downtown shopping or perhaps relaxing at our hotel before dinner and tour at Choctaw Hall.
 (B, L, D)

-Day 3: This morning, we will visit Old South Trading Post for a little retail therapy before touring Longwood, the most unique of antebellum homes in Natchez.
+This morning, we will visit Old South Trading Post for a little retail therapy before touring Longwood, the most unique of antebellum homes in Natchez.
 Luncheon on the Lawn at Linden will follow.
-This afternoon, we visit
+This afternoon, we visit Rosalie and in the evening, we will enjoy dinner at Monmouth Historic Inn.
+(B,L,D)

 - 8 meals – 3 breakfasts, 2 lunches and 3 dinners